Pinocchio (2012 film): Plot

 After that, Pinocchio decides to be a good boy and go to school the next day, but he is stopped by some bullies who take him to the seaside.
-As Pinocchio gets caught by some police, he runs away from them until a dog named Alidoro falls into the sea.
-Showing compassion for him, Pinocchio decides to save the dog's life and swim to shore but is caught by The Green Fisherman who wants to eat him.
+As Pinocchio gets caught by the police, he runs away from them until a police dog named Alidoro falls into the sea.
+Showing compassion for him, Pinocchio decides to save the dog's life and he helps him swim to shore, but is unfortunately caught by The Green Fisherman, who has a desire to eat him.
 However, Alidoro, showing gratefulness, saves the puppet's life.
-After a talk with a dove a while later, she helps him to return home, so Pinocchio climbs onto the dove's back bidding Alidoro farewell, and soon they fly off.
+After a talk with a dove a while later, she decides to help him return home, so Pinocchio climbs onto the dove's back and bids Alidoro farewell, and soon they fly off.

-Pinocchio thanks the dove when they land, but soon, it starts to rain.
+After stopping at the docks, Pinocchio thanks the dove, but soon, it starts to rain.
 He runs off into a warehouse where he meets Wickley, a lazy boy who's going to Amusement World.
 Having the urge to go, the puppet joins him and some other kids on a boat that's going to said park.
 When they arrive, the kids have lots of fun.
 On the next day, Pinocchio and Wickley accidentally lose the group and decide to follow them.
-Soon, they go to a floor where they soon discover that all of the kids have turned to donkeys to make Amusement World work.
-As the two boys find themselves turning into donkeys, Wickley is dragged off by one clown, while Pinocchio is forced to work at the circus above.
-However, things go horribly wrong as the Ringmaster finds him no use, so he orders the two clowns to throw him into the sea.
+Soon, they go to a floor where they discover that all of the kids have turned to donkeys to make Amusement World work.
+As the two boys find themselves turning into donkeys, Wickley is dragged off by one of the park’s clown henchmen, while Pinocchio is forced to work at the circus above.
+However, when the performance goes horribly wrong, the Ringmaster finds him no use, so he orders the clown henchmen to throw him into the sea.

-In the ocean as if by magic, Pinocchio turns back into a puppet while being released from the sack.
+In the ocean, the Blue-Haired Girl uses her magic to turn Pinocchio back into a puppet while also releasing him from the sack.
 He is then swallowed by a giant fish swimming by.
-In the belly of the fish, he finds Geppetto.
-He tells him that he was swallowed by the same fish while he was looking for him because there was a bad storm.
-And so, the two escape from the fish while it is sleeping with its mouth open.
-As the two see the sunrise, Pinocchio realizes that his father can't swim, so Geppetto climbs on his back.
+In the belly of the fish, he reunites with Geppetto, who tells him that he went out looking for him, but because there was a bad storm, the boat capsized, and the same fish swallowed him.
+And so, the two make amends, and they escape from the fish while it is sleeping with its mouth open.
+As the two see the sunrise, Pinocchio realizes that his father can't swim, so he urges Geppetto to climb on his back.
 The puppet, now losing consciousness, tells his father to persevere.
-The two policemen and Alidoro are on the beach as Alidoro comes to Pinocchio and Geppetto's aid.
-As soon as they reach the shore, the fairy with blue hair appears, kisses him on the head, and disappears just as the policemen and the father arrive to save him.
+Upon seeing both father and son swimming to shore, the two policemen and Alidoro are on the beach as the policeman’s dog comes to Pinocchio and Geppetto's aid.
+As soon as they reach the shore, the Blue-Haired Girl appears, kisses him on the head, and disappears just as the policemen and the father arrive to save him.